 If cut properly, the diamond will also exhibit fire and brightness.
 Fire is that beautiful play of colours within the sparkle of the diamond, and brightness is how much light is reflected from the diamond.

 When choosing a diamond, you’ll have to choose which cut grade you want.
-Excellent cut will have the right proportions to reflect the most light and give you the best sparkle, fire, and brightness.
+Excellent diamond cut will have the right proportions to reflect the most light and give you the best sparkle, fire, and brightness.
 You can’t go wrong with an excellent cut diamond.

 Very good cut can reflect almost all of the light, but it doesn’t have the ideal proportions of excellent cut to maximize the reflection.
 A similar situation is true of good cut diamonds, and the proportions of this cut are even more likely to give you a darker stone.
 If you’re looking for a slightly lower price point but still want high quality, very good cut is the one you want.